Rekss13/homebridge-tutorial/README.md

     ]
 ```
 Homebridge will call our constructor for each accessory.
 It also calls getServices to know what devices are included in my accessory.
 For example, despite of the accessory name, URRI Volume may contain a lightbulb and a fan.

+In the description of the accessory, you can specify its ip address, if this is not done, an attempt will be made to connect to localhost.

 We have to define getServices function like below.
 Currently, we do not return any service, which means that there will be no actual device showing in homekit.